 Monica graduated from the American Academy of Dramatic Arts in NYC, receiving the Charles Jehlinger Award for Best Actress and the Grace Kelly scholarship.

-In the USA her stage work includes plays from such well-know authors as Christopher Marlowe, Calderon de la Barca, Anton Chekhov, Federico Garcia Lorca, George Bernard Shaw and Nelson Rodriguez; among many others.
-She just finished playing Citrona in FUR at NYTW@NextDoor and Tracey in Lynn Nottage’s Pulitzer Prize – winning play SWEAT at People’s Light in PA, for which she received numerous accolades for her performance.
-Monica was also recently seen as Olimpia in THE CONDUCT OF LIFE and she completed a critically-acclaimed run starring in the Boundless Theatre Company’s production of Octavio Solis’ play PROSPECT, for which she received an HOLA Award for Outstanding Performance by a Female Actor.
+In the USA her stage work includes plays from such well-know authors as Lynn Nottage, Migdalia Cruz, Maria Irene Fornés, Calderon de la Barca, Federico Garcia Lorca and Nelson Rodriguez; among many others.
+She just finished playing Julia in the world premiere of BLOOM at IATI Theatre, after a 2 year hiatus due to Covid.
+Prior to that Monica was seen as Citrona in FUR at NYTW@NextDoor and Tracey in Lynn Nottage’s Pulitzer Prize – winning play SWEAT at People’s Light in PA, for which she received numerous accolades for her performance.

-On film, Monica has shared the screen with Arnold Schwarzenegger, John Leguizamo, Harvey Keitel, Ana Ortiz & Gina Rodriguez, and most recently, with Jaime Camil and the incredibly talented: Lin Manuel Miranda, with whom she had the pleasure to co-star in the film Searching for Maria Sanchez.
+Monica has shared the screen with Arnold Schwarzenegger, John Leguizamo, Harvey Keitel, Ana Ortiz & Gina Rodriguez, and most recently, with Jaime Camil and the incredibly talented: Lin Manuel Miranda, with whom she had the pleasure to co-star in the film Looking for Maria Sanchez.

 Her leading role in the award winning comedy Destiny Has No Favorites, shot in Peru, earned her the GOLDEN PAOA Award for Best Actress at the Viña del Mar International Film festival in Chile.
 Destiny was screened in several film festivals around the world, including the acclaimed Cannes Film Festival in France.